 The future of Kew's Millennium Seed Bank partnership

 Kew's Millennium Seed Bank has the capacity to store all of the world’s rare, threatened and useful plant species.
-It is the largest wild plant seed bank in the world and in 2010 the MSB and its partners in more than 50 countries achieved their first major milestone of collecting and conserving seeds from 10% of the world’s plants.
+It is the largest wild plant seed bank in the world and in 2010 the MSB and its partners in more than 50 countries (as at 2010) achieved their first major milestone of collecting and conserving seeds from 10% of the world’s plants.

 Kew's Millennium Seed Bank at Wakehurst Place

 The need for large-scale wild seed banking is evident.
 Now, in the face of increasing threats to plants from clearing of primary vegetation, over-exploitation, climate change and a burgeoning human population, we urgently need to scale up our activities.

 What's next for Kew's Millennium Seed Bank partnership

 By 2020, Kew's Millennium Seed Bank will be building upon its current global partnership to save 25% of the world’s species (nominally 75,000 species).

 Collection programmes are prioritising species from mountain, dryland, coastal and island environments.
 Research shows that these ecosystems are the most vulnerable to climate change.

 More importantly, we will put these species to use in developing innovative, plant-based solutions to the major environmental challenges that we all face - food security, water scarcity, deforestation, energy and climate change.
 New plant species will need to be used and new crop varieties will need to be developed.
 These will include drought resistant crop and forage species that sustain the world’s poorest communities; salt tolerant and desert pioneer species that combat desertification; and photosynthetically efficient and energy-rich plants with potential as biofuels.